-The Nueva Andalucia district, the most residential part of the area, is known as Valle del Golf for a reason; it’s a haven for the golfing enthusiast.
+The Nueva Andalucia district is known as Valle del Golf and is a haven for the golfing enthusiast.

 The sector of San Pedro de Alcantara has a small town charm.
 However, it’s one of the areas of Marbella which has seen the greatest growth and changes in the past six decades.

 Guadalmina, the final area of Marbella, is another haven for golfers and is dotted with amazing Roman architecture.

 Marbella has been shaped by centuries of rich history, and countless cultures have left their mark all across this marvellous municipality.

 Muslims, Romans, Christians, and modernity, have all played their part in making Marbella the place it is today.
-It wasn’t until very recently, 1960 in fact, that Marbella began to transform itself into one of the top five-star tourist destinations in the whole of Europe.
+Marbella began to transform itself on 1960 into one of the top five-star tourist destinations in the whole of Europe.

-Marbella showcases an incredible mix of architecture, and it has a combination of Renaissance, Baroque, Gothic and Moorish styles.
+Marbella showcases an incredible mix of architecture.
+It has a combination of Renaissance, Baroque, Gothic and Moorish styles.

-When exploring the colourful Old Town quarter, the whitewashed houses sparkle in the sun, highlighting the charming Plaza de los Naranjos, The Orange Square, which is blessed to have three historic buildings around it, the Town Hall; the Church of St. Mary, and the Governor’s House.
+In the colourful Old Town quarter, the whitewashed houses sparkle in the sun.
+This highlights the charming Plaza de los Naranjos, This Orange Square has three historic buildings around it, the Town Hall, the Church of St. Mary and the Governor’s House.

 Intrepid expats can also discover the authentic and beautiful Roman bridge, the Marbella Puente, near the elegant Roberto Hotel.
 There’s also the awe-inspiring architecture of the Las Bóvedas Roman baths to discover.
 There are the old castle walls and also a 16th-century church, Iglesia Mayor de la Encarnación.
 Don’t miss the Alcazaba or the ruins of a Moorish castle. the Bull Ring, or the Mezquita del Rey Abdul Aziz Saud Mosque.

 Culture and Lifestyle